 And why are so many Vietnamese immigrants nail techs, anyway?
 I came upon this intriguing story that explained more: Tippi Hedren, an actress famous in the 1960s for roles in movies such as Alfred Hitchcock’s The Birds, visited a Vietnamese refugee camp in California with the idea of helping women find a trade in their adopted country.
 They loved her manicure, and she realized that would be a wonderful profession.
 She brought in several manicurists to train the first group of women, and shortly after, Vietnamese refugees began opening discount nail salons all over Southern California.
 Today, Vietnamese-American salons charge anywhere from 30-50% less than luxury salons, according to the article.
 And many–most–nail technicians are sending money home to their families in Vietnam.
 A whopping 8% of GDP in Vietnam is due to money sent home from Vietnamese living and working abroad.

 So does it make more sense for my student to work in a nail salon or go to college?
-Based on the numbers I see, there’s no doubt that working in a nail salon is an unappealing job option.
-Although he could do during breaks and on weekends to supplement his income, he’ll earn far more money and have far better prospects for continuing to earn more should he study a post-secondary skill.
-College, even a community college, is probably not a good idea, in my opinion, because of several reasons: 1. the prohibitive cost, and 2. the delayed nature of earning money.
+While becoming a nail tech could probably provide a comfortable living, it’s hard, physical work and he could probably make more with less effort elsewhere.
+But college, even a community college, is probably not a good idea, in my opinion, because of several reasons: 1. the prohibitive cost, and 2. the delayed nature of earning money.
 My student will undoubtedly be expected to start working and help his family earn money soon after he graduates.

 What About Electricians?